23 Google Shopping Product Feed Optimization Tips for 2024

 Keep your product description under 5,000 characters

 Google Shopping only shows the first 2,000 characters of your product description in search results.
-Therefore, you should keep your product description under 5,000 characters to ensure that the most important information is visible.
+Therefore, you should keep your product description under 5,000 characters to ensure the most important information is visible.

 Product description parameter for Google Shopping product feed – description.